YOP strengthens the community through:

 YOP does this work through the Youth Opportunities Advisory Board (YOAB), which is made up of 16 students from four local public and private high schools.

-Applications for YOAB membership are being accepted for the 2021-22 school year and are due Tuesday, June 1.
+Applications for YOAB membership are being accepted for the 2021-22 school year.
 Please visit the YOAB page for more information.

 Past YOAB projects include:

-- Contributing youth perspective to the master plans for Transportion and Open Space and Mountain Parks (OSMP)
+- Contributing youth perspective to the master plans for Transportation, Open Space and Mountain Parks (OSMP), Parks and Recreation and the Boulder Police Department;

 Local Youth Leadership Opportunities and Youth Volunteer Information